PhD Handbook

 Grade of Revise and Resubmit

-If the student receives a “revise and resubmit,” the student must resubmit a revised IP no later than 2 months after receiving this feedback.
+If the student receives a grade of “revise and resubmit,” the student must resubmit a revised IP no later than 2 months after receiving this feedback.
 Additionally, the student should meet with IP Committee members to fully understand the needed revisions.
 IP Committees that indicate a “revise and resubmit” grade, must also provide the student with specific written feedback and guidelines for the revision.
 This written feedback and guidelines should also be submitted by the IP Chair to the PhD Program Director.
 At the time of the submission of the revised IP, each Committee member assigns a grade of “pass” or a second “revise and resubmit” on the revised IP.
 The IP Chair will inform the student and the PhD Program Director, in writing, of the final IP Grade within 10 working days of the resubmission.

 To advance to the dissertation stage, the student must pass the IP.
 In the rare circumstance in which a student has not passed after two revise and resubmit processes, the student meets with the IP Committee and the Program Director to identify next steps.